jgorset/fandjango/README.md

 Fandjango parses the signed request provided to Facebook canvas applications and automatically saves users that have authorized your application in its `User` model.
-Once a user has authorized your application, you may access the corresponding model instance in `request.facebook_user`.
+Once a user has authorized your application, you may access the corresponding model instance in `request.facebook.user`.

 Instances of the `User` model has the following properties: